 The segment is expected to witness a growth of 30 percent year-on-year, it said.

 A smart home is an automated house with various electrical connections, functions and facilities that can be connected to a smartphone or a computer and controlled by it.

 The survey was conducted among end customers of premium apartment complexes, duplex, triplex and villas within the range of Rs 50 lakh to Rs 1 crore, Rs 1-5 crore and over Rs 5 crore as well as builders of such complexes.

-Security, convenience and energy efficiency will be the largest drivers for smart homes followed by comfort and prestige.
+As per the survey, security, convenience and energy efficiency were the largest drivers for smart homes followed by comfort and prestige.

 However, high cost and lack of clarity about the real value were the only barriers, the study revealed.